erickGit-dev/rest-practice/README.md

 - MongoDB (Mongoose)

 ### Why?
- This app will help to get the knowlege about how the technologies works together using APIs.
+ This app will help to get the knowledge about how the technologies works together using APIs.

-### The backend...
+ Still in development